Cardholder terms and conditions

 - The Companion Card identifies the cardholder as a person who has a significant permanent disability for the purpose of the Companion Card program but cannot be used as a form of identification for any other purpose.

-The information you provide on this form will be recorded and stored in a database and used solely for the purposes of administering the Companion Card program.
+The information you provide will be recorded and stored in a database and used solely for the purposes of administering the Companion Card program.
 The information will not be shared, used or disclosed to anyone who is not involved in the administration or implementation of the program.
 Your personal information and health information may be disclosed to the third party health professionals and service providers listed in your application for verification and assessment purposes.
 It may also be provided to third parties for data processing, card manufacture and accurate maintenance of the database.
-By providing your information in this application form, you, or your agent/guardian on your behalf, consent to the use and disclosure of your information, as set out in this Privacy Statement.
+By providing your information you, or your agent/guardian on your behalf, consent to the use and disclosure of your information, as set out in this Privacy Statement.
 Information collected may be accessed by a Government Information (Public Access) Act 2009 (GIPA Act) request.
-The information in this form is managed by FACS in accordance with the Privacy and Personal Information Protection Act 1998 (PPIP Act).
+The information is managed by the Department of Communities and Justice in accordance with the Privacy and Personal Information Protection Act 1998 (PPIP Act).